 [Trends of evaluation of hypertriglyceridemia -from fasting to postprandial hypertriglyceridemia-].,

 The effects of dietary fatty acids on the postprandial triglyceride-rich lipoprotein/apoB48 receptor axis in human monocyte/macrophage cells.

 See also What Is the Significance of Postprandial Triglycerides Compared With Fasting Triglycerides? and Uncovering a Hidden Source of Cardiovascular Disease Risk.

-A counter-argument is that the subjects in the above studies were eating carbohydrate, and that postprandial TG's aren't atherogenic if you're not eating much carbohydrate.
+A counter-argument is that the subjects in the above studies were eating carbohydrate, and that postprandial TG isn't atherogenic if you're not eating much carbohydrate.
 Definitely, maybe.
-In the absence of carbohydrate, there is still glucose in the blood, thanks to the liver.
+In the absence of carbohydrates, there is still glucose in the blood, thanks to the liver and kidneys.
 Also, some carbohydrates don't spike blood glucose (or fructose) level.
-It's pure speculation that the subjects in the above studies had high blood glucose at the same time as high postprandial TG's.
-As Insulin Resistance/Metabolic Syndrome and/or a high-sugar diet raise fasting TG's, and there was no significant association between fasting TG's and the risk factor for CHD, this suggests that the subjects had no significant metabolic derangement and were not eating excessive amounts of sugar.
+It's pure speculation that the subjects in the above studies had high blood glucose at the same time as high postprandial TG.
+As Insulin Resistance/Metabolic Syndrome and/or a high-sugar diet raise fasting TG, and there was no significant association between fasting TG and the risk factor for CHD, this suggests that the subjects had no significant metabolic derangement and were not eating excessive amounts of sugar.

 It's possible to get Coronary Artery Calcium (CAC) scans, to measure the amount of calcified plaque in coronary arteries.
 While a high CAC value means lots of plaque, a zero CAC value doesn't necessarily mean zero plaque, as young people and people with a high Vitamin K2 intake don't have significant calcification.
 See Stenosis Can Still Exist in Absence of Coronary Calcium.